highmeh/lure/README.md

 20191122: v0.3 Released.
 Suppress the upload to GoPhish (OSINT Only Mode) (-x).
 Exclude emails from an exclusion list (-e excludes.txt).
 Print emails only (-p).
 Print CSV Contents (-c).

 20191125: v0.4 Released.
 Adds support for MailsHunt and for GitHub searches.
 Reorganized config.sample.py for easier reading/parsing.
 Minor bug fixes.

+20230730: v0.4 Updated.
+Changed how data is received from hunter.io and bing/linkedin searches.
+Note that HIBP is currently broken.